 These little sailboats are a lot of fun to sail.
-It typically take about 1 to 3 hours of instruction to be able to sail on your own.
+It typically takes about 1 to 3 hours of instruction to be able to sail on your own.
 If your resort offers complimentary Hobie Cat use, try it.
 Grace Bay is an excellent location to sail these small boats.

-4 star rating for Providenciales Hobie Cat Sailing by Visit Turks and Caicos Islands
+4-star rating for Hobie Cat Sailing by Visit Turks and Caicos Islands

 You'll definitely want at least an introduction before taking a Hobie Cat out on your own.